PODCAST

 It's time for episode three in series five of the Small Business Sessions, Enterprise Nation's podcast sponsored by Starling Bank.

 Why did you start your business?
 For Julie Deane CBE, it was to pay for her children to go to private school because her daughter was being bullied.
-She invested £600 to get her idea off the ground and just five years later, the Cambridge Satchel Company was valued at £40m.
+She invested £600 to get her idea off the ground and just five years later, the Cambridge Satchel Company was valued at £40 million.

 Listen to the podcast